Artoriuz/glsl-pixel-clipper/README.md

 This is a simple pixel clipper for mpv.
 You can use it alongside resampling filters to limit the amount of ringing after resampling.

 ~~The main difference between this and the built-in anti-ringing functionality is that this shader works with polar filters.~~
-[Looks like something similar has been implemented in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/504), so the shader shouldn't be needed anymore.
-I'm making them compatible with `vo=gpu` to backport the functionality.
+[Looks like something similar has been implemented in libplacebo](https://code.videolan.org/videolan/libplacebo/-/merge_requests/504), so these shaders shouldn't really be needed anymore.

 Use the 12-tap variant for any filter with radius greater than 2.
+You can also use an experimental weighted version that allows you to weight distant pixels differently, which is an idea salvaged from [here](https://code.videolan.org/videolan/libplacebo/-/merge_requests/505#664e1648b2ac98baeafac940cc11e90fc1dd05d5).

 ## Instructions
 Add something like this to your mpv config: